 Besides owning a residence on Blakely Island, the Crowley family operates a worldwide Harbor Ship Assist and Tanker Escort business headquartered in Anacortes.
 In July 2014, the company assisted in the successful removal of the infamous Costa Concordia, after the wrecked Italian cruise ship sat for two and a half years on a reef at Giglio Island near Tuscany.
-To learn more about the role they played, complete with videos, click here.

 The following photos were taken in Washington State.
 (Left photo – Wikimedia Commons)

 In recent years, a friend of ours has helped the residents of Blakely Island upgrade their community water system.
-And a painter we’ve hired in the past has worked for the owner of a large estate, commuting to work with other building contractors and groundskeepers by water taxis.
+And a painter we’ve hired in the past has worked for the owner of a large estate, commuting to work with other building contractors and groundskeepers by water taxi.
 Needless to say, they enjoyed the serene solitude and park-like atmosphere of Blakely Island.

 “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.”
 (Phil.
 4:8, NKJV)

 Thank you for reading!